oSoc17/datascouts/backend/docs/formats.md

 ## Service format

-A Service is the social media handled by the application.
+A Service is the social media handled by the application/handle/provider.

 The format of a Service object includes the following data: